Neuromorphic Overparameterisation and Few-Shot Learning in Multilayer Physical Neural Networks: Methods

 \section{Methods}

-Some description of our methodologies are reproduced from earlier work of several of the authors\cite{gartside2021reconfigurable,gartside2022reconfigurable}, as similar methods are employed here.
-The methods section is organised as follows: \textit{Experimental Methods} includes the fabrication of samples, measurement of FMR response and the details of implementing reservoir computing and interconnecting arrays.
-Following this we discuss the tasks chosen and how they are evaluated in \textit{Task selection}. \textit{Learning algorithms} then provides a detailed description of the learning algorithms used in this work.
+The Methods section is organised as follows: Experimental Methods includes the fabrication of samples, measurement of FMR response and the details of implementing reservoir computing and interconnecting arrays.
+Following this we discuss the tasks chosen and how they are evaluated in Task selection.
+Learning algorithms then provides a detailed description of the learning algorithms used in this work.

-\subsection{Experimental methods}
+\subsection{Experimental Methods}